gnu-user/qa-project/design/FrontEnd/FRONTEND_DESIGN_NOTES.md

 ### Login Implements TransactionInterface

-The Login transaction implements the transaction interface, contains the login transaction details, if the login is successful the login sets a reference to the user that is currently logged in.
+The Login transaction implements the transaction interface, contains the login transaction details, if the login is successful the login returns a reference to the current user that is now logged in.

 #### private String code
 * The login transaction code, "01"